awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-logging.md

-# Setting Up CloudWatch API Logging in API Gateway<a name="set-up-logging"></a>
+# Setting up CloudWatch API logging in API Gateway<a name="set-up-logging"></a>

  To help debug issues related to request execution or client access to your API, you can enable Amazon CloudWatch Logs to log API calls\.
-For more information about CloudWatch, see [Monitoring REST API Execution with Amazon CloudWatch Metrics](monitoring-cloudwatch.md)\.
+For more information about CloudWatch, see [Monitoring REST API execution with Amazon CloudWatch metrics](monitoring-cloudwatch.md)\.

-## CloudWatch Log Formats for API Gateway<a name="apigateway-cloudwatch-log-formats"></a>
+## CloudWatch log formats for API Gateway<a name="apigateway-cloudwatch-log-formats"></a>

  There are two types of API logging in CloudWatch: execution logging and access logging\.
 In execution logging, API Gateway manages the CloudWatch Logs\.
 The process includes creating log groups and log streams, and reporting to the log streams any caller's requests and responses\.